nkhine/iTools-Documentation/itools/xapian.rst

 The external id (and how to un-index a document)
 ------------------------------------------------

-The first field in the definition (*url* in our example) is a special field: it defines the *external id*.
+The key field in the definition (*url* in our example) is a special field: it defines the *external id*.
 That is, the value that uniquely identifies the original document, and that can be used to load it.

-This first field must be both *indexed* and *stored*, and should probably be of the type *KeywordField*.
+This field must be both *indexed* and *stored*, and should probably be of the type :class:`itools.datatypes.String` or :class:`itools.datatypes.Integer`.

 Internally the catalog only uses the external identifier when unindexing documents.
 The method :meth:`unindex_document` expects as parameter an